-The Florida Supreme Court has upheld the conviction of a man for the murder of his estranged wife.
+The current version of the Florida Supreme Court is no respecter of precedent.
+The Court recently upheld the conviction of a man for the murder of his estranged wife.
 In doing so, the court threw out a legal standard about circumstantial evidence in criminal appeals.

 Murder of Nicole Elise Bush